SwayKh/linksym/README.md

     Update the .linksym.yaml configuration file in the current directory.
 ```

+> [!WARNING]
+> Using the source command to create symlinks will overwrite any existing
+> Directory or File at the Source path where the symlink will be made

 ## Motivation

 I know that there are quite a few tools out there for managing dotfiles.
 Like